xan-crypto/CurveZero/README.md

 Work together as a community<br>

 **Our Future Roadmap**:<br>
+Integrate native functionality into wallets like argent and braavos<br>
 Integrate into L2 money market protocol to provide yields on collateral<br>
 Expand from single collateral to multi collateral<br>
 Implement KYC, AML and OFAC restrictions<br>